-Spinal cord injuries may cause immense pain and suffering, and you may not be able to enjoy life like you did before the injury.
+Spinal cord injuries may cause immense pain and suffering, leaving you unable to enjoy life like you did before the injury.
 How do you receive compensation?

 Every year, many people suffer debilitating work-related injuries that render them permanently disabled.
 Some injured workers are not able to return to their normal life routine, including returning to work.
 One of the most debilitating of all work related injuries are spinal cord injuries.
 These injuries may occur as a result of a workplace accident or because of prolonged and repetitive use of certain parts of the body.

 At a workplace, spinal cord injuries are most often caused by a falling object or by slip and fall accidents.
 Construction workers are often at the risk of getting injured by heavy equipment or by an object falling on them.
 Workers employed at manufacturing units are also prone to spinal cord injuries.